succabs/succabs/README.md

   I am a developer from Finland.

-  - :telescope: Currently on a job hunt, just got my Bachelor's degree in Computer Science.
+  - :telescope: Got my Bachelor's degree in Computer Science in June 2023.

-  - :zap: Interested in Front End Development and Network Security.
+  - :zap: Interested in Front End Development and old computers & the history of technology.

   - :joystick: On my free time I play games, solve Rubik's cube and do some magnet fishing.